EmersonHoruss/clinic-voll/README.md

 ## Documentation
 You can use the deployed or the local.
 So:

--> http://locahost:8080/docs or https://clinic-voll.onrender.com/docs to get into JSON documentation
+-> http://locahost:8080/docs or https://clinic-voll.onrender.com/docs to get into JSON documentation.

--> http://localhost:8080/docs-ui or https://clinic-voll.onrender.com/docs-ui to get into user interface documentation -> You can also download the clinic-voll.postman_collection.json placed in the root of the project and import in your postman.
+-> http://localhost:8080/docs-ui or https://clinic-voll.onrender.com/docs-ui to get into user interface documentation.

+-> You can also download the clinic-voll.postman_collection.json placed in the root of the project and import in your postman.
 This has some pre defined examples ready to use.

 ## Users